rjbordon/angular-oauth20-seed/README.md

 Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.

+#### Configuring the app

+For running this app and interacting with Google, you'll need to go to the [Google Cloud Console](https://cloud.google.com/console) and registering there a new application.
+There are two required steps you need to perform here:
+* register a redirect URI, in this case: `http://localhost:<port>/app/dashboard.html`
+* grab the google client id assigned to your app and replace the string `YOUR_GOOGLE_OAUTH20_CLIENT_ID` located `app/configurations.js` with this

 ### Running the app in production